 |Create an access list that excludes an IP to release AnyConnect's control over all DNS and allow the roaming client to operate.||

 ASA 4.2+ (Sends Roaming Client Encrypted DNS over tunnel).
-Why 22.214.171.124?
+Why 184.108.40.206?
 The AnyConnect client in full tunnel mode takes full control of DNS which prevents DNS from reaching the roaming client at 127.0.0.1.
 To allow DNS to the Umbrella roaming client and release the AC client's full control on DNS, an IP must be split-excluded.
 We've chosen an IP not likely to be routed to as one to exclude from the tunnel.
 You may use any IP you like!
 We chose 220.127.116.11 because it is one of our alternate resolvers that the roaming client uses, so it would never be actually used - but serves the purpose of permitting our traffic.

 ASA below 4.2 (Will exclude Roaming Client Encrypted DNS from Tunnel).
 Must exclude this due to ASA issue below 4.2 which prevents DNS from being sent to any server not configured in the ASA.